Ali-Doostali/financial-chatbot/README.md

 # BCG Financial Chatbot

 A web-based financial chatbot developed for BCG's GenAI Job Simulation on Forage.
-This project uses Python, Pandas, and Flask to process financial data and answer queries about companies like Apple, Microsoft, and Tesla, with a vibrant and responsive user interface.
+This project uses Python, Pandas, and Flask to process financial data and answer queries about companies like Apple, Microsoft, and Tesla, with a vibrant and responsive user interface enhanced by AJAX for seamless updates.

 ## Features
 - **Data Processing**: Uses Pandas to parse and analyze financial data from a CSV file (`financial-data.csv`) based on 10-K reports.